.NET HELP

 Example: Conditional Watermarking with IronPDF and Switch Statements

-Let's consider a scenario where you have a PDF document, and you want to apply different watermarks based on the number of pages in the document.
+Let's consider a scenario where you have a PDF document, and you want to apply different watermarks based on page count based on the number of pages in the document.
 Here's how you can achieve this using IronPDF in combination with a C# switch statement:

 using IronPdf;